SIN3A

 Symptoms

-Because the SIN3A gene is important in the development and function of brain cells, many people who have SIN3A-related syndrome have:
+Because the SIN3A gene is important for brain activity, many people who have SIN3A-related syndrome have:

 • Mild intellectual disability or developmental delay